Banani-Rath/azure-devops-server-docs-pr/docs/server/ref/command-line/tfsdeleteproject-cmd.md

 ### Phase 1: TFSDeleteProject Deletes Project Data

-In the first phase, TFSDeleteProject automatically performs the following steps to remove team project data:
+In the first phase, TFSDeleteProject automatically performs the following steps to remove project data:

 0. TFSDeleteProject creates an inventory of all the components that are candidates for deletion.
 This includes components that integrate with Test Manager, Team Foundation Build, and Team Foundation version control.